Can You Place a Child for Adoption at 3 Months? [Yes - Here's How]

-Step 5: Once you understand the legal consequences of an adoption, you can sign away your parental rights.
+Step 5: Once you understand the legal consequences of adoption, you can sign your adoption paperwork.
 Your adoption specialist and adoption attorney will help explain this process in more detail.

 Remember, adoption is always an option for you.
 And just like every prospective birth mother that we work with, you’ll be receiving the same amount of patience and understanding while you’re making this decision.

 Some examples of the services you’ll receive include:

 The freedom to choose an adoptive family and the amount of contact you want to have after the adoption

 So, if you’re asking yourself, “Can you put a child up for adoption after a few months?” the answer is always yes.
 No matter the circumstances, a compassionate adoption professional is always ready to listen.
 Michelle, a birth parent specialist and a birth parent herself, is ready to answer any questions you have about adoption for a 3-month-old.

 “I am available to answer any questions that arise, particularly from birth moms, as I have been in your shoes and know how you are feeling,” Michelle said.
 “It was most helpful to me when I had someone to talk to who would just listen to me without making any judgments or conclusions about who I was as a person.”

 You can ask Michelle questions about the adoption process online.
 You can also call us toll-free at 1-800-ADOPTION, or get free information with our online contact form for prospective birth mothers considering adoption here.
 Adoptive families wanting more information on adopting a child can click here to get more information.